andrea072693/Andrea_Vanessa_Hurtado_Quiceno_DataLab.github.io/README.md

 More detailed information and code for this project will be added soon!

 ## C++ Project
+*Master 1 in Modelisation Statistique master's project*
+Université Franche-Comté, Besançon (2022 – 2023)

 ### **Monopoly Game (Console Game)**